apache/incubator-uniffle/README.md

 ## Architecture
 ![Rss Architecture](docs/asset/rss_architecture.png)
-Firestorm contains coordinator cluster, shuffle server cluster and remote storage(eg, HDFS) if necessary.
+Uniffle contains coordinator cluster, shuffle server cluster and remote storage(eg, HDFS) if necessary.

 Coordinator will collect status of shuffle server and do the assignment for the job.

 Shuffle server will receive the shuffle data, merge them and write to storage.

-Depend on different situation, Firestorm supports Memory & Local, Memory & Remote Storage(eg, HDFS), Memory & Local & Remote Storage(recommendation for production environment).
+Depend on different situation, Uniffle supports Memory & Local, Memory & Remote Storage(eg, HDFS), Memory & Local & Remote Storage(recommendation for production environment).

-## Shuffle Process with Firestorm
+## Shuffle Process with Uniffle

 * Spark driver ask coordinator to get shuffle server for shuffle process
 * Spark task write shuffle data to shuffle server with following step: